SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

+\item \textit{Perceptual System}: This system is in charge of generating percepts from the data obtained from the real world.
+It includes a set of percepts, $\Pi = \{\pi_1, \pi_2,...\}$.
+A percept is a data structure, $\pi_i$, that defines a physical object.
+Each percept has a set of measurable features, $\phi_i$ with values in the domain $D(\phi_i)$.
+As a result, the perceptual system includes a set of features, $\Phi = \{\phi_1, \phi_2,...\}$, used to describe each percept.

+\item \textit{Anchoring System}: This is the system in charge of updating the symbolic knowledge using percepts.
+This correspondence is represented by the data structure called anchor, $\alpha_i$.
+Thus, this system has a set of anchors, $A = \{\alpha_1, \alpha_2,...\}$.

-\begin{itemize} \item \textit{Symbolic system}: This system is in charge of maintaining symbolic knowledge and using it to reason about the actions needed to achieve certain goals.
-Symbolic knowledge is stored in a knowledge base composed of four sets: \begin{itemize} \item Set of types $T = \{t_1, t_1,...\}$ that describes the types of objects that can appear in the problem. \item Set of objects $O = \{o_1, o_1,...\}$ that contains the objects of the problem. \item Set of predicates $P = \{p_1, p_1,...\}$ that contains the attributes of the world. \item Set of facts $F = \{f_1, f_1,...\}$ that described the the world.
+\item \textit{Symbolic System}: This system is in charge of maintaining symbolic knowledge and using it to reason about the actions needed to achieve certain goals.
+Symbolic knowledge is stored in a knowledge base composed of four sets: \begin{itemize} \item Set of classes $C = \{c_1, c_2,...\}$ that describes the classes of objects that can appear in the problem. \item Set of objects $O = \{o_1, o_2,...\}$ that contains the objects of the problem. \item Set of predicates $P = \{p_1, p_2,...\}$ that contains the attributes of the world. \item Set of facts $F = \{f_1, f_2,...\}$ that described the the world.

 \end{itemize}